Saturday, August 22, 2026

 The bamboo that someone next door planted at some time in the past was most of what I had to clear.
 With some of it poking through the fence here and there I just hit it all with hedge trimmers.
 Cleaning up a few branches here and there was all that was left.
 Then I turned my attention to this "block" of shade material I had to work with:

-After spreading it all out and eyeballing what I had to do, I opted to pre-hang the upper hooks at a measured height in all the trees that I would be using, then threaded some 3/8" poly rope through the upper grommet holes.
+After spreading it all out and eyeballing what I had to do, I opted to put screw-in hooks at a measured height in all the trees that I would be using, then threaded some 3/8" poly rope through the upper grommet holes.
 After hanging the thing up all the way across, all I had to do was anchor the lower edge with the provided nylon zip ties.

 I'm not totally enthusiastic about the finished product, but that's only due to the color.
 They don't make them in this size in brown, which was my first choice.
 It was either black, green, or tan.
 This just looks a bit "ghetto" to me.
 The reason I opted to use a fabric to begin with was because most of the trees are leaning, and I didn't want to deal with cutting them down.
 The varying angle of the finished install kind of adds to the cheesiness and gives it a tarp look.
 The good thing is, it totally works for what we wanted it to.
 We have great privacy over there now.
 We had a couple of good wind storms after I put it up and it didn't even move.
 It's stretched nice and tight and rock solid.